 Elastic camber and deflections were calculated using both design and measured properties.
 Gross section properties and a 126.79-ft beam length were used for all calculations.
-The AASHTO formula elastic moduli used for the calculations are provided in Table 5.4.
-The elastic moduli for the nominal or design beams were calculated using the specified minimum compressive strength at release, and a 28-day strength which is 43% greater than the release strength (i.e. the release strength is 70% of the 28-day strength).
-Measured concrete strengths were used to calculate the moduli for each actual set of beams.
-Drape points located 7 ft-5 in. on each side of the beam center line were used to calculate the initial response of the nominal or design beams.
+The force in the strand immediately after transfer was assumed equal to 0.9 times the initial force.
+The elastic modulus for concrete was always obtained using the AASHTO formula.
+The elastic moduli used for the calculations are provided in Table 5.4.
+The elastic moduli for the design beams were calculated using the specified minimum compressive strength at release, and a 28-day strength a.
+Midspan camber caused by prestressing force b.
+Midspan deflection caused by beam weight